Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

 \subsection{Framework Overview}

 As illustrated in Figure~\ref{fig:framework}, \textbf{Think3D} equips a VLM with the ability to explore and reason directly in 3D via a multi-turn \emph{observe → manipulate → reflect} loop.
-Given multi-view images (or a short video) $\{I_t\}_{t=1}^{T}$ and a query $q$, the VLM autonomously decide whether to invoke the 3D reconstruction tool to obtain a 3D point cloud and camera poses.
+Given multi-view images $\{I_t\}_{t=1}^{T}$ and a query $q$, the VLM autonomously decides whether to invoke the 3D reconstruction tool to obtain a 3D point cloud and camera poses.
 During the subsequent 3D interaction process, the VLM is able to iteratively manipulate the point cloud and observe the 3D environment from novel views.
 By progressively accumulating complementary geometric observations, the VLMs form an explicit \emph{3D chain of thought}, facilitating structured spatial exploration that cannot be achieved using static 2D inputs alone.
+We run the loop for at most $K$ iterations (default $K{=}3$), with at most one reconstruction call per query and at most $K$ rendering calls.
+The agent can terminate early by issuing a \texttt{STOP} action when it deems the evidence sufficient.
 The above 3D interaction process is powered by the following three key components of Think3D.
 We present the details in the subsequent sections. \begin{itemize}[leftmargin=*] \item \textbf{3D Manipulation Toolkit} integrates a suite of callable 3D tools, providing the agent with flexible and expressive control for exploring the 3D environment. \item \textbf{Spatial Reasoning Agent} performs 3D interactions by calling 3D manipulation tools and reasoning over the geometric observations. \item \textbf{Think3D-RL Reinforcement Learning Module} optimizes multi-step 3D exploration policy through tool calling, trained with Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}. \end{itemize}